Listen to the audio version of this article:

 When many of our patients and families report issues with trust, we can trace this back to patterns of feeling deceived or that the person (often drinking or using drugs) was not being their authentic self.
 This lack of authenticity makes us feel confused and skeptical of the beliefs and intentions of the other person.
 Because so many people require a basic sense of safety in relationships, impaired authenticity makes a sense of safety feel limited.

-It is possible for a clinician to struggle with authenticity.
+It’s also possible for a clinician to struggle with authenticity.
 They may present as highly guarded, anxious or confused.
 This is especially true for therapists who are deeply affected by a patient’s story, sometimes having lived it themselves.
-This can create an unsafe space for clients and needs to be processed through the supervision of that healthcare provider.
+This lack of therapeutic alliance can create an unsafe space for clients.
+The problem needs processing through the supervision of that healthcare provider.

 It is important to acknowledge that a clinician can maintain firm boundaries and privacy while still behaving in an authentic way.
 We have many patients who ask personal questions of therapists and expect that they will receive an answer, which is very often incorrect.
 This holding of boundaries can be effectively maintained while behaving with authenticity.

 If you are looking to heal trust within your family, a good place to start is that of authenticity.
 People in recovery are being authentic when they communicate emotions or reach out for help.
-There is some inherent irony in this: a person who represents strength may paradoxically be seen as less trustworthy.
-Through vulnerability and authenticity, trust can be strengthened.
+There is some inherent irony in this: a person who represents strength may paradoxically be less trustworthy.
+Vulnerability and authenticity will strengthen trust.

 Many of our patients at CeDAR are looking to us for expertise and guidance.
 We build trust by showing them, in a logical fashion, a plan of action or idea.
 If we are making recommendations to others while not describing the background behind the recommendation, it can be difficult to take the clinician seriously.